hkniberg/egbert/README.md

 - `npm start`

 This will run `src/main.ts`.
-That's a typescript file, but the module ts-node will magically auto-compile it to javascript on the fly.
+That's a typescript file, but the module ts-node will (hopefully) magically auto-compile it to javascript on the fly.